-- 48.7 For PSAT, the students that fail to reach the required score must take a preparation course for SAT in the Tenth or Eleventh grade.
-Regarding SAT or ACT, students that fail to reach the required score after having taken the exam several times, will have the opportunity to take the CLT exam.
-For the CTL exam, the students will have to obtain a score of Sixty Six (66) or above, by obtaining a score of Eighteen (18) or above in each section.
-If a student has taken the SAT or ACT several times and CTL several times and has not been able to meet the graduation requirement, then the student must take approved face-to-face or on-line courses on Critical Reading in English and Mathematics, and obtain a minimum assessment of C. The students' parents will be responsible for the cost of those exams and courses. - 48.8 Any student that has not met the requirements to obtain the diplomas will have only one school year to complete the outstanding requirements. - 48.9 Certificate of Attendance: When a student does not meet the requirements for the Colombian or the US diploma, the School will have the option to award a certificate of attendance reporting the time the student attended the institution.
-Such certificate will be signed by the Section Principal and the School Director. - 48.10 Graduation Ceremony: The students that at the time of the private graduation ceremony have not passed one or more courses will not be allowed to participate in the ceremony and will receive their diploma(s) and graduation record when they finally approve the course or courses in question.
+- 48.7 For the PSAT, students who fail to reach the required score must take an SAT preparation course in grade 10 or grade 11.
+Regarding the SAT or ACT, students who do not reach the required score after taking the exams on at least two opportunities in any combination will have the opportunity to take the CLT test.
+For the CLT exam students must achieve a score equal to or higher than a sixty-six (66), obtaining a score of eighteen (18) or above in each section.
+Once the student has taken the CLT exam on at least two opportunities or has taken any combination of the exams on at least four opportunities, it will be understood that the requirement has been fulfilled.
+The cost of the exams and courses will be the responsibility of the student's family. - 48.8 Any student that has not met the requirements to obtain the diplomas will have only one school year to complete the outstanding requirements. - 48.9 Certificate of Attendance: When a student does not meet the requirements for the Colombian or the US diploma, the School will have the option to award a certificate of attendance reporting the time the student attended the institution.
+Such certificate will be signed by the Section Principal and the School Director. - 48.10 Graduation Ceremony: For a student to attend the private graduation ceremony, by Monday at 12:00m of the week of the graduation ceremony, the student must have fulfilled all graduation requirements to be able to obtain at least one of the two diplomas awarded by the school.
+If the student has not completed the graduation requirements to receive at least one diploma, the student will not be invited to the graduation ceremony, and will only receive his/her diploma(s) and certificate of graduation (Acta de Grado) once he/she has completed the graduation requirements.